hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 # Atrac3, Atrac3+ and other codecs

 The PSP's (hidden) media engine processor handles decoding of formats like Atrac3+, Aac and so forth.
 This processor is not directly accessed by games, instead they go through libraries like sceAtrac, sceAac and so on.
 Atrac3+ is Sony's proprietary format, and the format used for background music in 99% of all games (except those that use MIDI/sequenced music).
-Mainly "minis" use other formats.
+Mainly "minis" use other formats like MP3 and AAC.

 Emulating the sceAtrac library isn't easy, it's a complex high-level library with many different modes and behaviors.